stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 To start a Jupyter session from Sherlock OnDemand:

-1. Select **Interactive Apps > Jupyter Notebook** from the top menu in the **Dashboard** page,
+1. Select **Interactive Apps > Jupyter Notebook** from the top menu in the **Dashboard** page.

 2. In the screen that opens, specify the different parameters for your job (time limit, number of nodes, CPUs, partition to use, etc.).
-You can also choose to be notified by email when your notebook start.
+You can also choose to be notified by email when your notebook starts.

    ![ood_jup](images/ood_jup.png)